We’ve joined the top 16% of UK companies by receiving the We Invest In People Gold award. Here’s how we put our people first.

 With this kind of feedback, it was clear that our efforts had resulted in happier, more engaged people with a greater sense of purpose.
 Wordbank’s leadership impressed our assessor with their hard work to ‘create an attractive and supportive working environment where people can develop and use their talents.’

-So our assessor was pleased to give us the Investors in People Gold award – and we were delighted to receive it.
+So our assessor was pleased to give us the We Invest In People Gold award – and we were delighted to receive it.

 ‘Investors in People has given us a great roadmap to develop against.
 But it was never about the plaque – it’s about continual improvement.
 All of us playing an active part in developing an environment that is collaborative, caring and ambitious.
 That allows us to be our best and do our best for clients.’